agsty44/SQLSEQUEL/README.md

 #### If you type IMPORTTABLE:

-The table provided in **table.txt** will be imported.
+~~The table provided in **table.txt** will be imported.
 No other file can be imported, it must be named **table.txt**.
 You will be given the opportunity to add additional fields.
-All records will be preserved.
+All records will be preserved.~~

+You will be given an opportunity to state the file name of the table (sans the ".sequel" extension, e.g "tables/customers" will open the file in tables named customers.sequel)

 #### If you type STOP: